AdobeDocs/workfront-fusion.en/help/workfront-fusion/fusion-product-releases/fusion-releases-2022/fusion-july-11-22.md

 *   List elements in a given library

 *   Perform a custom API call

-For more information, see [Adobe Creative Cloud Libraries moduels](../../../workfront-fusion/apps-and-their-modules/creative-cloud-libraries-modules.md).

 ## Adobe Target connection and modules now available